dotslashCosmic/qosmic/README.md

 * `--password <password_input>`: Hash the provided password using the integrated Key Derivation Function (PBKDF2-HMAC-Qosmic).
 This mode generates a salt and performs multiple iterations for secure password storage.

 * `--interactive`: Run the application in interactive mode.
 In this mode, you can continuously input strings to be hashed.
-You can also set a persistent key by typing KEY <your_key_here>.
-Type EXIT or QUIT to end the session.
+You can also set a persistent key by typing `--key <your_key_here>`.

 * `-f <file_path>`: Hash the content of the specified file.
 (Only for non-interactive mode)